by Oscar Wilde

 In order to give classically trained actors of color center stage opportunities Take Wing And Soar Productions, in partnership with New Heritage Theatre Group, created a main stage production of Oscar Wilde’s The Importance of Being Earnest.
 This production of is transported to 1920's Harlem with high style, dynamic dialogue and the music that changed a nation.

-and Costume Designer Gail Cooper-Hecht discuss how they brought a fresh perspective to
+Producer and actress Debra Ann Byrd and Costume Designer Gail Cooper-Hecht discuss how they brought a fresh perspective to Wilde's classic story of social hierarchy and class structure by transporting it.

 ---------------------------------------------